 - Reboot your Galaxy Note 5.

 It’s also a good idea to not have too many apps installed, pay attention to how much “internal storage” is leftover on the device.
 Since there’s no micro-SD slot if you use all the internal storage, the phone could slow to a crawl.
+Especially now that many have owned it for over a year.
+Clean up some storage and make room for the operating system to be more efficient.
 We’d also advise against live wallpapers, and other intensive apps.

 However, if you really want to make the phone feel fast, try this trick that takes less than one minute and has big results.